Are you planning a trip to Mexico and are asking the question, “Should I rent a car in Cancun?”

 It is an insane amount of money.
 Over $200 and that was the bare minimum.
 We purchased insurance through Priceline which was an extra $13 dollars a day.
 It meant nothing.
 The car rental company would not accept it fully.
-They did say we didn’t have to pay a certain portion of their insurance but for the most part it was worthless.
+They did say we didn’t have to pay a certain portion of their insurance but for the most part, it was worthless.

 They also made us sign a form that said we were in a wreck and were responsible for the damages.
-We thought that was corrupt since we clearly hadn’t drove the car yet.
+We thought that was corrupt since we clearly hadn’t driven the car yet.
 They said they disregard the form when you return the car in the same condition as you received it.

 Renting at Your Hotel

-If you rent a car in Cancun specifically at your hotel it maybe a different experience.
+If you rent a car in Cancun specifically at your hotel it may be a different experience.
 I can’t be 100% sure because we did not use this method but you might avoid the insurance issue renting from your hotel.
 Let us know your experience in the comments.

 Quality of the Rental Car in Cancun